tygoee/quadlets/pterodactyl/README.md

 systemctl --user restart pterodactyl-wings.service
 ```

 In the Node's About tab under Information, you should now stop seeing loading icons and start to see information about the node.
-For running servers you still need to change a few things:
+For running servers you still need to change the log driver:

 - In `config.yml`, under `docker` > `log_config`, change `type` to `json-file`

 Restart Wings again.
-When creating a server, make sure to set Enable OOM Killer to *true*, as disabling the OOM Killer fails.
+Now you can allocate some ports you need to use for your server(s) in the *Allocation* tab.
+Under *IP Address* enter `0.0.0.0` (or `::` for IPv6).
+Now you're ready to create a server. **When creating a server, make sure to set Enable OOM Killer to *true*, as disabling the OOM Killer fails.**

 For logs about Wings, look at `podman logs pterodactyl-wings`.
 If a server is created and fails to run, search for the container in `podman ps --all` and get its logs with `podman logs container-uuid`, `container-uuid` being a long string of letters and numbers